 1. Hold a Half Day Board RetreatGoing around the table at the retreat, ask each board member to share:

+a) why they serve on the board b) in their own words, what they believe is the mission of the organization c) a recent story of impact meaningful to themThese questions will energize the board!
+In fact, this exercise will help identify who is and is not committed to the mission of the organization.
+Allow board members to step down if they so choose.
 Besides, in this exercise, Mary is guiding board members through the creation of their elevator speech supporting the organization.
 As a result, board members are set up to be that strong voice for the organization.

 2. Start to Rebuild the BoardNow that board member loyalty has been revealed, recruit board members passionate about the mission, connected in the community, action-oriented, and of a giving spirit.
 Mary is not looking for warm bodies, those building the community involvement section of their resume, or retirees looking for something to do to fill their time.

 SummaryWithout a doubt, Mary is affecting lives.
 She feels alone in her efforts.
 In fact, it does not have to be that way.
 It’s time to make bold moves.

 Question:Are you in the same situation as Mary?
 Are you going to continue down this same path or make bold moves?
 Let me hear from you.

 Nancy Rieves, Ed.D. is a fundraising coach.
-She provides overwhelmed nonprofit leaders of small organizations with a roadmap to maximize and sustain major gift fundraising.
+She provides executive and development directors with a roadmap to maximize and sustain major gift fundraising.
 She prepares leaders to be confident and successful in raising money.
 Reach her at email@example.com.